Greenfin17/sorting-hat/README.md

 ## Overview
 - This site mimics the Sorting Hat of JK Rowling's Harry Potter series.
-- The user can enter a name and the sorting hat will assign one of the Hogwarts houses for that student.
+- The user can enter a name and the Sorting Hat will assign one of the Hogwarts houses for that student.
 - The user can expell a student where they join the dark side.

 ## Wireframes